alexsomai/vertx-todo-backend/README.md

 ## Todo-Backend
 The application is built according to the Todo-Backend specifications.
-It passes all the [automated spec tests](http://www.todobackend.com/specs/index.html?http://demo-todobackend.rhcloud.com/todos).
+It passes all the [automated spec tests](http://www.todobackend.com/specs/index.html?https://demo-todobackend-vertx.herokuapp.com/todos).
-The backend may be tested using the available [client app](http://www.todobackend.com/client/index.html?http://demo-todobackend.rhcloud.com/).
+The backend may be tested using the available [client app](http://www.todobackend.com/client/index.html?https://demo-todobackend-vertx.herokuapp.com/todos).

 ## OpenShift
-The project is deployed on OpenShift.
-It can be accessed [here](http://demo-todobackend.rhcloud.com/todos).
+The project is deployed on [Heroku](https://heroku.com).
+It can be accessed [here](https://demo-todobackend-vertx.herokuapp.com/todos).